RedCrewOS/api-sdk-creator-js/http-client/README.md

 being hammered into a runtime mechanism for altering the flow of execution.

-Teasing the previous paragraph apart, we can see that the reason developers often go down the path of creating different buckets of exceptions is because they instinctually realise that there are [two distinct types](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/#when-should-you-use-result) of errors which are better described as:
+Teasing the previous paragraph apart, we can see that the reason developers often go down the path of creating different buckets of exceptions is because they instinctively realise that there are [two distinct types](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/#when-should-you-use-result) of errors which are better described as:
  - Domain errors - These are valid "failure" responses from an API, they're just non 200.